cana2302/MyMoneyStats_Backend/README.md

   ## First steps

 > [!NOTE]
-> The project is using node, ...prettier, husky and commitlint for mantain good practices and standars.
+> The project is using Node, Express, Mongoose, CORS, Dotenv and ESlint for maintain good practices and standards.

 1. Clone the repository